 We have not generated significant revenue and have incurred significant net losses in each year since our inception.
-For the six months ended June 30, 2022, we had a net loss of \$19.7 million, and, as of June 30, 2022, our accumulated deficit since inception in 2003 was \$862.6 million.
+For the nine months ended September 30, 2022, we had a net loss of \$28.6 million, and, as of September 30, 2022, our accumulated deficit since inception in 2003 was \$871.5 million.
 We expect our operating expenditures and net losses to increase significantly in connection with our ongoing clinical trial and our internal research and development capabilities.
 Further development of our product candidates will require substantial increases in our expenses as we:

-- continue to undertake clinical trials for product candidates; - scale-up and scale-out the manufacturing of our TCR-T product candidates; - seek regulatory approvals for product candidates; - work with regulatory authorities to identify and address program-related inquiries; - · implement additional internal systems and infrastructure; and - hire additional personnel, including highly-skilled and experienced scientific staff.
+- continue to undertake clinical trials for product candidates; - scale-up and scale-out the manufacturing of our TCR-T product candidates; - seek regulatory approvals for product candidates; - · work with regulatory authorities to identify and address program-related inquiries; - · implement additional internal systems and infrastructure; and - hire additional personnel, including highly-skilled and experienced scientific staff.

-As of June 30, 2022, we have approximately \$60.0 million of cash and cash equivalents.
-Given our current development plans and cash management efforts, we anticipate cash resources will be sufficient to fund operations into the second quarter of 2023, and we have no committed sources of additional capital at this time.
+As of September 30, 2022, we have approximately \$37.8 million of cash and cash equivalents and \$13.9 million of restricted cash related to the Amended Loan and Security Agreement.
+Given our current development plans and cash management efforts, we anticipate cash resources will be sufficient to fund operations into the second quarter of 2023.
+We have no committed sources of additional capital at this time.
 We follow the guidance of Accounting Standards Codification ("ASC") Topic 205-40, Presentation of Financial Statements - Going Concern, in order to determine whether there is substantial doubt about our ability to continue as a going concern for one year after the date our financial statements are issued.
 Based on the current cash forecast, management has determined that our present capital resources will not be sufficient to fund our planned operations for at least one year from the issuance date of the financial statements, which raises substantial doubt as to our ability to continue as a going concern.

 The forecast of cash resources is forward-looking information that involves risks and uncertainties, and our actual cash requirements may vary materially from our current expectations for a number of other factors that may include, but are not limited to, changes in the focus and direction of our development programs, slower and/or faster than expected progress of our research and development efforts, changes in governmental regulation, competitive and technical advances, rising costs associated with the development of our product candidates, our ability to secure partnering arrangements, and costs of filing, prosecuting, defending and enforcing our intellectual property rights.
-The COVID-19 pandemic continues to evolve and has already resulted in a significant disruption of global financial markets.
-If the disruption persists and deepens, we could experience an inability to access additional capital, which could in the future negatively affect our operations.
+Global political and economic events, including the COVID-19 pandemic and increased inflation, have already resulted in a significant disruption of global financial markets.
+If the disruption persists and deepens, we could experience an inability to access additional capital or make the terms of any available financing less attractive, which could in the future negatively affect our operations.
 If we exhaust our capital reserves more quickly than anticipated, regardless of the reason, and we are unable to obtain additional financing on terms acceptable to us or at all, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.

-We need to raise additional capital to fund our operations.
+\We need to raise additional capital to fund our operations.
 The manner in which we raise any additional funds may affect the value of your investment in our common stock.